montahac/montahac/README.md

 ```

-I am a Bioinformatics (BSc) graduate and Cancer Immunology & Biotechnology MSc with expertise in analysing high-throughput sequencing data, developing bioinformatics pipelines, and creating data visualisations.
+I am interested in analysing high-throughput sequencing data, developing bioinformatics pipelines, and creating data visualisations.
 I enjoy working at the intersection of biology and computer science to uncover insights from complex datasets.

-- 🌱 I’m currently learning advanced machine learning techniques for genomics.
+- 🌱 I’m currently learning advanced machine learning techniques for genomics @AiCore.
 - 👯 I’m looking to collaborate on open-source bioinformatics projects.
-- 💬 Ask me about RNA-Seq analysis, single-cell genomics, and data visualization.
+- 💬 I love meeting new people, so please drop by and say hi!

 ## Skills